keatingv/keatingv.github.io/README.md

 # Welcome
-PhD Candidate at Univeristy of California, Berkeley interested in bias development, culture, socialization, and intergroup cognition.
+PhD Candidate in Psychology at Univeristy of California, Berkeley interested in bias development, culture, socialization, and intergroup cognition.

 Co-advised by Arianne Eason and Mahesh Srinivasan in the UC DREAMS Lab and LCD Lab.